kyleboas/tacticsjournal.com/_posts/2024/09/2024-09-12-avoiding-the-spectacular.md

 Long-range shots, at the speed of a train, are one of the main things that even an above-average player could not do.
 We miss them, but they are not optimal.

 The goal was always to score and win, but how we scored changed.
+There has never been more talent in football but the way in which they are trained, think, and play is different.

 Before, players didn't fully know what to expect; they had to find the solution.
 The players that could find the solutions stood out more because, without them, you simply wouldn't score.